energy-in-joles/HexaGo/README.md

 - side: "white" or "black".
 Dictate which side you are playing on (for CPU game ONLY)
 - simulation_no: a positive integer to dictate the number of MCTS simulations executed for cpu (for CPU game ONLY)
 - c_param: a positive integer to dictate the UCB exploit-exploration formula ratio.
 Higher value == more exploration and less exploit (for CPU game ONLY)
 - verbose: Dictate if cpu should print its UCB score for each move.
-Higher value == more favourable move
+Higher value == more favourable move (for CPU game ONLY)

 #### Running in Terminal ####
 Note that only **game_type** and **side** can be selected when executed in the terminal.